 - small airways: the presence of abnormally dilated or thick walled airways in the relatively lucent lung confirms underlying airway disease, see small airways disease

-- parenchymal changes: ground glass opacity is the likely cause for mosaic attenuation if other features of infiltrative disease are present, such as reticular opacities (i.e. crazy paving pattern) or nodules
+- parenchymal changes: ground glass opacity is the likely cause for mosaic attenuation if other features of the infiltrative disease are present, such as reticular opacities (i.e. crazy paving pattern) or nodules

-- air trapping: refers to regions of lung which following expiration do not show the normal increase in attenuation, or show little change in cross-sectional area 5 (i.e. this is an expiratory HRCT finding); the presence of air trapping suggests airway disease
+- air trapping: refers to regions of the lung which following expiration do not show the normal increase in attenuation, or show little change in cross-sectional area 5 (i.e. this is an expiratory HRCT finding); the presence of air trapping suggests airway disease

 - 1. Hansell DM, Bankier AA, Macmahon H et-al. Fleischner Society: glossary of terms for thoracic imaging.
 Radiology.
 2008;246 (3): 697-722. doi:10.1148/radiol.2462070712 - Pubmed citation